-This chocolate banana baked oatmeal is incredibly moist, fluffy, comforting, and chocolaty!
-It’s a vegan and gluten-free breakfast made with wholesome ingredients.
+Chocolate banana baked oatmeal is incredibly moist, fluffy, comforting, and chocolatey!
+It’s a vegan and gluten-free breakfast made with healthy ingredients.
 Create this oatmeal bake for weekend brunch with family and friends, or as an easy meal prep for the week ahead.
 Be sure to add your favorite toppings like sliced banana, peanut butter, and a drizzle of maple syrup.
-It’s healthy enough for breakfast, but it tastes like a delicious dessert!
+It’s healthy enough for breakfast, but it tastes like dessert!

 One of the first things to know about me is that I’m pretty much a chocoholic.
 Because of my incessant desire for all things chocolate, chocolate-flavored, and chocolate-coated, I’m always looking for new (and healthier) ways to enjoy it.
 Chocolate for breakfast?
 YES.
 Count me in!

 I’m proud to say this chocolate baked oatmeal is a guilt-free way to get your chocolate fix.
 Since it’s made with healthy and nourishing ingredients, you can enjoy it first thing in the morning.
 Also, it’s a great option for breakfast meal prep.
 You can store it in the refrigerator, then reheat a slice within minutes before heading out the door.

 We’ll combine a handful of nutritious ingredients, like rolled oats, overripe bananas, nut butter, and flaxseed, then bake them to perfection.
 The result?
 A delicious oatmeal bake that has a crispy exterior and a soft, tender, fluffy interior.
 Don’t forget to add your favorite toppings before digging in.

 - Vegan, gluten-free, oil-free, soy-free, and refined sugar-free

 - Cozy, comforting, ultra moist, and oh so fluffy

 - Naturally sweetened with bananas and maple syrup